project-ellis/ellis/doc/API.md

 no branching that leads back to a base type.
 Derived maps can add further constraints on existing keys.

+IDEA: have an optional conversion (undefined by default) that allows fixing a type mismatch on a sub-element, by way of a conversion function.
+Note: the conversion function must run immediately, and may fail, resulting in schema match failure.

 Base types of EllisNode
 * array
 * binary